safafa/telegram_bot/README.md

 2) Go to the directory where the bot is located, it will be the one where you cloned the repository.
 Execute the datebot.rb by typing:
     - <code>runy bin/datebot.rb</code>

 3) Alright!
-Your bot is up an running.
+Your bot is up and running.

 Have fun!